evgeniyarbatov/evgeniyarbatov/README.md

 ## What I Work On

-My work centers around data exploration, combining multiple and often unrelated data sources to build practical applications along the way.
+My work centers around data exploration to build practical applications along the way.
 I tend to solve problems I encounter myself and therefore work with systems that do not require scaling to millions of users.
 Recently, I have been working with maps and location data.
 I tend to build backends and integrate APIs with minimal frontends to make them usable.

 ## Why I Code